TerosTechnology/colibri/README.md

 ```
 - Commands
 ```
--f, --file [path], Path of the YML (with EDAM format) file for documenter or CSV.
+-f, --file [path], Directory with the HDL files, path of the YML (with EDAM format) file for documenter or CSV.
 Check the documentation for more information
 -o, --out [type], Documentation format: md, html (default: "markdown") --dep, --dep', Include dependency graph in the documentation ['none', 'all', 'only_commented'] --fsm, --fsm', Include finite state machines in the documentation ['none', 'all', 'only_commented']